-The term “Knowledge-Intensive company” refers to young and innovative businesses that meet specific criteria identified by HMRC: To qualify as a Knowledge-Intensive company, an enterprise must:
+The term “Knowledge-Intensive company” refers to young and innovative businesses that meet specific criteria identified by HMRC: To qualify as a Knowledge-Intensive company, an enterprise must have:

-- Have less than 500 full-time equivalent employees when it first issues stock
+- Less than 500 full-time equivalent employees when it first issues stock

-- Have spent at least 15% of its overall operating costs on innovation or research and development in at least one or more of the past three years, or
+- Spent at least 15% of its overall operating costs on innovation or research and development in at least one or more of the previous three years

-- Have spent at least 10% of its overall operating costs on innovation or research and development in every one of the past three years
+- Spent at least 10% of its overall operating costs on innovation or research and development in every one of the previous three years

 - Be carrying on a trade to create intellectual property

-- Have 20% of its employees conducting research and development when the enterprise receives investment funds
+- 20% of its employees conducting research and development when the enterprise receives investment funds

 Hayley invests £100,000 in shares in Company A. In this case, income tax relief will be worth £30,000 (30% of £100,000).
 The net cost of Hayley’s EIS investment is therefore £70,000 (£100,000 – £30,000).
 Hayley also reclaims CGT of £28,000 on a previous £100,000 gain 2 years ago taxed at 28%.
 Note: the gain is only deferred until there is a chargeable event, i.e. disposal of shares.